top of page

 RESCUE

-Inert gas forms bubbles in tissues and bloodstream as it comes out of solution due to high supersaturation following ascent
+Inert gas forms bubbles in tissues and the bloodstream as it comes out of solution due to high supersaturation following ascent

-DCS can appear 15min to 12 hours but can occur up to 36 hours after a dive
+DCS can appear 15 minutes to 12 hours but can occur up to 36 hours after a dive

-Type 1 - pain only, limb and joint pain, cutaneous
+Type 1 - Pain only, limb and joint pain, cutaneous

 Type 2 – Neurological, numbness and tingling, paralysis, weakness, and unconsciousness